Lexicographic, lexicographical order, index, ranking, sets: permutations, exponential sets, combinations.

 In fact, the determining factor is the standard deviation.
 I call standard deviation the watchdog of randomness.
 The extremes of the set (the beginning and the end) have combinations with very low standard deviations.
 Meanwhile, combinations with higher lexicographic orders (ranks, indexes) come from the inside of the set; their standard deviation is closer to the median.
 The common perception is that the higher the standard deviation the more random a combination is!

 Searching on lexicographical, lexicographic, sets, permutations, combinations, etc. etc. yields probably over 100,000 unique search hits!
 It's a huge mess!
 Tons of algorithms and source code in every imaginable programming language!
 I couldn't go too far.
 I saw newsgroups postings from the early 1980's.
 It didn't look to me that the issue was ever solved.
-I mean, I couldn't find the 'mother of all sets generating'; or the 'mother of all lexicographical indexes'!
+I mean, I couldn't find the "mother of all sets generating"; or the "mother of all lexicographical indexes"!
 That finding corroborates with the requests I received to write specific lexicographical indexing and generating software.
 I was unable to find comprehensive software to tackle sets generating and lexicographic indexing.
-I know, the Internet is of gigantic proportions.
-I assume, however that the two programs I wrote represent the most comprehensive answer to sets generating and lexicographic indexing.
-The accuracy is also a very important issue.
-From what I was able to read, there has been a lot of bickering in the newsgroups.
-It appears that many attempts to tackle the job resulted in faulty algorithms and/or software.
-I can guarantee that my (comprehensive) software is fault-free to a very high degree.
-I haven't been able to find a wrong result in quite a few tries.

 Speed of execution is also a very important issue.
 The combinations functions are as fast as it gets.
-The exponential functions are also close to 'as fast as it gets'.
+The exponential functions are also close to as fast as it gets.
 The arrangements functions are slower.
 The permutations functions are the slowest.
 I have multiple methods at my disposition.
 I chose the most accurate ones.
 Given time, I may come back and insert faster methods.
 For now, accuracy comes first and second.
 Speed comes in the third place.

 The saying goes that the universities make public the algorithms and source code.
 Therefore I should make my stuff public, too.
 Well, the universities are funded.
 I am not a university and am not funded.
 Nevertheless, I offer a lot of free software of my own, probably more freeware than most universities.